 Value

 If you spend $500 on a set of cookware that lasts for 30 years, you are paying about $16.60 per year of use.
-And for clad stainless cookware with a lifetime warranty, 30 years is a low estimate of how long it will last.
+For clad stainless cookware with a lifetime warranty, 30 years is a low estimate of how long it will last.

 Heritage Steel cookware is a high-end brand.
 It competes with All-Clad, Viking, and Demeyere (links go to our reviews).
-It is not low budget cookware by any means--but its cost-per-year-of-use is low because it will last a lifetime.
+It is not low budget cookware by any means--but its cost-per-year-of-use is low because it lasts a lifetime.

-If you have the budget for good quality clad cookware, Heritage Steel should certainly be on your short list.
+If you have the budget for good quality cookware, Heritage Steel (both lines) should be on your short list.

 Heritage Steel has a lifetime warranty against manufacturing defects.
 They will replace defective pieces free of charge.